xfgusta/strace-with-colors/README.md

 + `always` will always colorize the output
 + `never` will never colorize the output
-+ `auto` will only colorize the output when standard output is connected to a terminal
++ `auto` will only colorize the output when standard output is connected to a terminal and `--output` is not used.

-Using `--output` or setting the `NO_COLOR` environment variable will disable the colored output.
+Setting the `NO_COLOR` environment variable will disable the colored output.

 ## Installation